vannizhang/react-d3-charts/src/PieChart/README.md

 />
 ```

+Create a half pie chart
+---

-You can create a half pie chart, it is recommended to specify the dimension of the container as a rectangle instead of a square.
+it is recommended to specify the dimension of the container as a rectangle instead of a square.
 This will ensure that the half pie chart fits properly into the container.

 ```js
 <PieChart
   isHalfPie={true}